-After that I’ll give you the exact plan how I incorporated Russian TV series into my learning.
+After that, I’ll give you the exact plan of how I incorporated Russian TV series into my learning.
 So feel free to copy that if you’re serious about learning Russian!

 By the way: I only picked series that are freely available on YouTube.
 Check out the links in the description.
 I also added where possible if they’re with English subs.
 So if you’re just starting out, it’s better to watch them with English subtitles so you get a feeling for the language.

 7 of the best Russian TV shows for learning Russian

 There’s no need to watch all of these series at the same time.

 Slowly read through my descriptions of each series – and then choose one to watch.

 How I became Russian is the story of Alex, an American reporter who moves to Moscow for his work, and gets his ‘real Russian’ education.
 His grandma was Russian, so he does know a bit of the language – but unfortunately none of the Russian customs, culture, and habits.